Digital Wallet

 }'

 Next, Jane uses our app to send $50 to John Doe's wallet.
-No cash transfer has to occur; we simply record that a portion of the the cash that we are holding is owed to a different user.
-We can create the ledger transaction to record this transfer of funds across accounts.
+No cash transfer has to occur: we simply record that a portion of the cash we’re holding is now owed to a different user.

 curl --request POST \